5 Creative German Teaching Ideas to Spring Your Lessons to Life

 - Set up a debate or give short homework assignments to report on their interests, and you can tailor your lessons to accommodate the insights.

 Another way to go is to have your students create scrapbooks.
-Then, use that as a major element in choosing classroom content.
-You could include photos of the classroom and your students, or choose a scrapbooking topic your students have to get personal about.
+Then, use that as a major element in choosing lesson content.
+You could include photos of the room and your students, or choose a scrapbooking topic your students have to get personal about.

 2. Let Your Students Be German Teachers

-To get your students even more involved, give them a job in the classroom: your job.
+To get your students even more involved, switch it up and give them your job.
 There is one person who always pays full attention and never sleeps in class, and that person is (usually) the teacher.

 Put your students in charge of their own learning, and they’ll never be bored again.
 How do you do that?
 Easy.